Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 data format -- serialization -- wire format data format -- serialization -- wire format -- https://capnproto.org/ = serialization only! (better than protobuf)
-data format -- TODO find TS stuff databases databases -- joins https://justinjaffray.com/joins-13-ways/ databases -- normalization
+data format -- TODO find TS stuff data residency -- storing = storing user data in the same jurisdiction as the customer’s residence. data residency = helps customers feel confident that the data they own (or about them) is subject to their local laws and regulations.
+This is especially important for enterprise, education, and government customers, many of whom might have rules and regulations mandating the use of data-resident software. databases databases -- joins https://justinjaffray.com/joins-13-ways/ databases -- normalization